Monkberry Moon Delight

-"Monkberry Moon Delight" is a song written by Paul McCartney and his wife Linda, from their 1971 album Ram.
+"Monkberry Moon Delight" is a song by Paul and Linda McCartney, from their 1971 album Ram.

 Composition and arrangement

 "Monkberry Moon Delight" is in the key of C minor.
 McCartney's vocals are accompanied by a chord progression consisting of Cm, Gm7, and G7 chords (i–v7–V7).
 In the chorus, which features Linda in a more active role on vocals, her and McCartney's singing is supported by Cm and Fm chords.
 This leads to an A♭7–G7–Cm harmonic succession, with the A♭7 functioning as an augmented sixth chord (Ger+^{6}).
 McCartney's gruff, distinctive vocalization was influenced by Screamin' Jay Hawkins, who later covered the song.

 Lyrics

 McCartney said of the song's title, which also appears in the lyrics:

 When my kids were young they used to call milk "monk" for whatever reason that kids do—I think it's magical the way that kids can develop better names for things than the real ones.
 In fact, as a joke, Linda and I still occasionally refer to an object by that child-language name.
 So, monk was always milk, and monkberry moon delight was a fantasy drink, rather like "Love Potion No. 9", hence the line in the song, "sipping monkberry moon delight".
 It was a fantasy milk shake.